htoohtooaungcloud/acme-corp-k8s-setup/README.md

 11. Create GitHub repository as a version control system for GitOps (Singel source of truth, Continuous reconciliation)
 12. Install argocd for GitOps workflow.

+## Technology and tech stack

+Terraform[^1]

+[^1] Terraform is a Infrastructure as code and provisioning tools which is usually used to build your cloud or non-cloud environment using it's HCL language.
+Terraform "state" file is crucial and need to keep versioning enabled place.

 ### Create private-key.pem file with write permisssion only after terraform apply in you vscode directory
 ```